Better Breathing = Better Sleeping = Better Days.

 Narrowed Airway

 Factors such as enlarged tonsils, incorrect tongue positioning, or weak muscle strength can lead to a narrowed airway.
+In some cases, excess tissue in the throat or a soft palate that relaxes during sleep can further restrict airflow.
 Myofunctional therapy focuses on strengthening and retraining these muscles, which may help increase airway space and minimize airflow resistance.

 Sleep Apnea